looph0le/news.sh/README.md

 # news.sh
-A cli tool to watch Live news
+A tool to watch Live news